-^{} M. Alpuente, S. Escobar, and J. Espert have been partially supported by the EU (FEDER) and the Spanish MEC/MICINN under grant TIN 2010-21062-C02-02, and by Generalitat Valenciana PROMETEO2011/052.
+^{} This work has been partially supported by the EU (FEDER) and the Spanish MINECO under grants TIN 2010-21062-C02-02 and TIN 2013-45732-C4-1-P, by Generalitat Valenciana PROMETEO2011/052, and by NSF Grant CNS 13-10109.
 J. Espert has also been supported by the Spanish FPU grant FPU12/06223.

-Similarly, we can express the relation given by the ancestors of a person by means of a list that is built by using the list concatenation operator (.).
+Similarly, we can express the relation given by the ancestors of a person by means of a list using the list concatenation operator (.).
 We assume that a person's name is automatically coerced into a singleton list.
-Due to the associativity of list concatenation, i.e., the property (x.y).z = x.(y.z), we can use the flattened list (john.sam.mary.peter) as a very compact and convenient representation for the congruence class modulo associativity whose members are the different parenthesized list expressions, e.g., ((john.sam).mary). peter, john.(sam.mary).peter, john.(sam.(mary.peter)), etc. Then, for the expressions ancestors(chris, (john.sam.mary.peter)) and ancestors (joan, (tom.mary.john)), least generalizer the general ancestors (X, (Y.mary.Z)), which reveals that mary is the only common ancestor of chris and joan.
-Note that ancestors(chris, (john.sam.mary.peter)) is an instance (modulo associativity) of ancestors (X, (Y.mary.Z)) by the substitution {X/chris, Y/(john.sam), Z/peter}.
+Due to the associativity of list concatenation, i.e., $(x.y) \cdot z = x \cdot (y.z)$, we can use the flattened list (john.sam.mary.peter) as a very compact and convenient representation for the congruence class modulo associativity whose members are the different parenthesized list expressions, e.g., ((john.sam).mary).peter, john.(sam.mary).peter, john.(sam.(mary.peter)), etc. Then, for the expressions ancestors(chris,(john.sam.mary.peter)) and ancestors(joan, (tom.mary.john)), the least general generalizer is ancestors(X,(Y.mary.Z)), which reveals that mary is the only common ancestor of chris and joan.
+Note that ancestors(chris,(john.sam.mary.peter)) is an instance (modulo A) of ancestors(X,(Y.mary.Z)) by the substitution {X/chris, Y/(john.sam), Z/peter}.

 Due to the equational axioms, in general there can be more than one least general generalizer of two expressions.
 For instance, let us record the marriage history of a person using a list, e.g. sam.sam.tom.peter for the marriage history of mary, where she divorced sam and married him again.
 Then, the expressions spouses(mary,(sam.sam.tom.peter)) and spouses(joan,(tom.tom.john)) have two incomparable least general generalizers: (a) spouses(X, (Y.tom.Z)) and (b) spouses(U, (V.V.W)), respectively meaning that both mary and joan have married tom, and they both repeated marriage (consecutively) with their first husband.
-Note that the two generalizers are least general and incomparable, since neither one is a substitution instance (modulo associativity) of the other.
+Note that the two generalizers are least general and incomparable, since neither one is an instance (modulo associativity) of the other.